Yolo County grape growers rip out vines as wine industry struggles

 Trying something new

 For the time being, Ogilvie and other grape growers are looking for creative ways to make up some of the cost.
-Silt is now producing high-end grape juice with some of its wine grapes, a product that is much cheaper to produce than alcoholic wine.
+He and his brother Phil recently started Sucré Farms and are now producing high-end grape juice with some of the vineyard’s wine grapes.
+Grape juice is much cheaper to produce than alcoholic wine.

-In fact, along with canned sparkling grape juice, Silt has started producing juice boxes for kids at Sacramento City Unified, River Delta Unified, Yolo County and Lodi schools.
+In fact, along with canned sparkling grape juice, Sucré has started producing juice boxes for kids at Sacramento City Unified, River Delta Unified, Yolo County and Lodi schools.

 Ogilvie said the kids love it, because wine grapes have great flavor.
-He’s optimistic about that part of Silt’s business, but it’s not a permanent solution to the challenges the winery is facing.
+He’s optimistic about that part of the business, but it’s not a permanent solution to the challenges the vineyard is facing.

 Eventually, as more vines are pulled and less wine is produced, Ogilvie said he thinks that supply will better reflect demand and the market will recover.
 But that’s likely to take years.
 Until then, many Yolo County grape growers will shoulder the losses.